Christojs/Python-for-ML/student-behavior-analysis.md

 ## Introduction

 This student behaviour report presents an analysis of student behaviour with regards to absenteece,raisedhands and other relevant aspects.
+The dataset comprises several features related to student behavior, including demographic information (gender, nationality, place of birth), academic details (stage, grade, section, topic, semester), engagement metrics (raised hands, visited resources, announcements view, discussion), parental engagement (parent answering survey, parent school satisfaction), absence records (student absence days), and class performance (class).

+To proceed with exploratory data analysis (EDA) and k-means clustering, we start by summarizing the dataset's statistical properties, checking for missing values, and analyzing the distributions of numerical and categorical features.
+This approach helps identify patterns, outliers, and the data's structure, providing insights into how to approach the k-means clustering.

 ## Importing necessary libraries